JuliaGraphQL/Relationals.jl/docs/src/index.md

 # Relationals.jl
 ### Simple, fast access to relational data sources.
 Inspired by Rails ActiveRecord.

-Works with MySQL/SQLite/PostgreSQL (any DB APIs listed [here](https://juliadatabases.org/)) and CSV files.
-Supports querying, but does not yet support writing to data sources.
+Works with MySQL/SQLite/PostgreSQL (any DB APIs listed [here](https://juliadatabases.org/)).
+Supports querying, but does not yet fully support writing to data sources.

 ## Basic Usage